 For reducing cholesterol: For reducing serum cholesterol level, take methi seeds and soak in water at night.
 Eat these soaked seeds two times a day.

-Diarrhoea, loose motion, dysentery: For diarrhoea treatment, fry dried seeds and make powder.
+Diarrhoea, loose motion, dysentery: For diarrhea treatment, fry dried seeds and make powder.
 Take 1 teaspoonful of this powder with honey, 2-3 times a day.

 Asthma: For asthma, first boil the seeds.
 Then grind them to make paste.
 Add honey and take twice a day.
 Take for one month.